yfnaji/gerk/README.md

 <img width="500" alt="rk_adaptive" src="https://user-images.githubusercontent.com/59436765/210466230-cbee11e0-02e5-49ab-92f1-553e302a972f.png">

 In this case, the Runge-Kutta approximation is so accurate that we can barely see the exact curve!

+Efficiency graphs are not available for the adaptive Runge-Kutta method as the number discretizations is not constant.

+<h1>Additional Notes</h1>
+* I have taken some inspiration from [this paper](https://www.mdpi.com/2297-8747/21/4/46) by M. A. Demba, N.Senu and F. Ismail and from [Jim Verner's](https://www.sfu.ca/~jverner/) extensive research in exploring Runge-Kutta possibilities
+* Future works will include
+   1. Accept `numpy.array` as parameter input
+   2. Extend and generalize the adaptive Runge-Kutta Method [M. A. Demba, N.Senu and F. Ismail](https://www.mdpi.com/2297-8747/21/4/46)